pgstef/pgstef.github.io/_posts/2020-11-22-combining_pgbackrest_dedicated_repository_host_and_streaming_replication.md

 ```

 The `--type=standby` option creates the `standby.signal` needed for PostgreSQL to start in standby mode.
 All we have to
-do now is to start the PostgreSQL cluster:
+do now is to start the PostgreSQL instances:

 ```bash
 $ sudo systemctl enable postgresql-13